timdownsisarealboy/apyche_stats/README.md

 ```
 all : (true|[false]) when true will return all lines in the log
 ip_list : (true|[false]) when true returns only an array of ips - useful for bulk lookups
+resource : (string) filter the results for a specific resource name
 ```

 ### Questions?